ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 There are other functionalities in the framework, but I will keep that for another day.

 ### That's it for the Ninja subsystem integration
-Right now, if we run the API, we should be able to access the ninja's data from a browser or with a tool like Postman.
+At this point, if we run our automated tests, everything should be green!

-If we run our automated tests, everything should be green!
+We should also be able to access the ninja's data from a browser or with a tool like Postman by running the API (`F5`).

 ## The end of this article
 Congratulation, you reached this end of the article series!

 Moreover, **this end** was not a typo.
-I have many ideas to build on top of the Ninja API: I might write articles based on this code in the future.
+I have many ideas to build on top of the Ninja API; yes, I might write articles based on this code in the future.

 ### What have we covered in this article?
 In this article:

-- We implemented the `NinjaRepository`
+- We created integration tests, over HTTP
-- We created the Ninja mapping subsystem
+- We integrated the Ninja subsystem
 - We used `ForEvolve.Azure` to connect the Ninja App to Azure Table Storage
 - We explored the new Asp.Net Core 2.0 default configuration and used 3 out of 4 of its sources.

-I hope you enjoyed the little ForEvolve Framework glimpse, it is still a work in progress, and there are many functionalities that I would like to add to it (and probably a lot more that I have not thought of yet).
+I hope you enjoyed the little glimpse of the ForEvolve Framework, it is still a work in progress, and there are many functionalities that I would like to add to it (and probably a lot more that I have not thought of yet).

-If you have any interest, question or time to invest: feel free to leave a comment here or open an issue in the [ForEvolve Framework GitHub](https://github.com/ForEvolve/ForEvolve-Framework) repository.
+If you have any interest, question, request or time to invest: feel free to leave a comment here or open an issue in the [ForEvolve Framework GitHub](https://github.com/ForEvolve/ForEvolve-Framework) repository.

 ### What's next?
 What's next?

 You guys & gals tell me...

-What are you up to now that you played a little around with Repositories, Services, and Web APIs?
+- What are you up to now that you played a little around with Repositories, Services, and Web APIs?
-Any project in mind?
+- Any project in mind?
-A ninja game ahead?
+- Maybe a ninja game ahead?

 I hope you enjoyed, feel free to leave a comment and happy coding!